atfortes/Awesome-LLM-Reasoning/README.md

 - Use the same format as the others to discribe the work.
 Note that there should be an empty line between the title and the authors list, and take care of the indentation.
 - Add the pdf link of the paper (if it is an arXiv publication, we prefer `/abs/` format to `/pdf/` format).

-**Don't worry if you do all of these wrong, we will fix them for you.** Just contribute and promote your awesome work here!
+**Don't worry if you do all of these wrong, they will be fixed for you.**